udacity/cloud-developer/course-02/exercises/udacity-c2-restapi/README.md

 3. [The Image Filtering Microservice](https://github.com/grutt/udacity-c2-image-filter), the final project for the course.
 It is a Node-Express application which runs a simple Python script to process images.

 ## Tasks
-### Setup Python Environment
-You'll need to set up and use a virtual environment for this project.

-To create a virtual environment run the following from within the project directory:
-1. Install virtualenv dependency: `pip install virtualenv`
-2. Create a virtual environment:    `virtualenv venv`
-3. Activate the virtual environment: `source venv/bin/activate` (Note: You'll need to do this every time you open a new terminal)
-4. Install dependencies: `pip install -r requirements.txt`

-When you're done working and leave the virtual environment, run: `deactivate`

 ### Setup Node Environment
 You'll need to create a new node server.
 Open a new terminal within the project directory and run:
 1. Initialize a new project: `npm init`